P.A.R.T.I. (Positive Alternative Recreation Teambuilding Impact) Program

 It is impossible for a child to be successful in life if he or she has not been taught to believe in themselves.
 The PARTI Program believes that our children are our community’s greatest assets.
 Every day, we work to change the lives of youth who suffer from depression, violent lifestyles, unhealthy relationships and unstable families.
 However, many low-income and underrepresented youth never receive an opportunity to be heard or placed in leadership roles in their school.

-High Impact Program recruits youth to participate who are High Risk, Impacted and Intentional.
+High Impact Program recruits youths to participate who are High Risk, Impacted and Intentional.

 High-Risk: Admires aspects of gang lifestyle characteristics, lives in gang “turf” area, has a family member(s) who have lived or are living a juvenile delinquent, criminal and/or gang lifestyle, casually associates with youth exhibiting gang characteristics, has a high rate of school absences, and experiences school failure and disciplinary problems, and has had numerous fights and sees violence as a primary way to settle disagreements and maintain respect.